 I use any leftover bolognese sauce to make these bolognese sausage rolls.
 They make a great snack or light lunch and are perfect for popping into a lunch box.

 The meat sauce is also delicious rolled in pancakes and covered in a tasty cheese sauce, as in this recipe for stuffed pancakes.

 Browning the meat in a frying pan before adding it to the slow-cooker helps render out any fat and also ensures the meat is nicely separated without any clumps.

 You may find that bolognese sauce made in the slow-cooker is quite watery once it has been cooked.
-This is because the slow-cooker does not allow for much evapouration.
+This is because the slow-cooker does not allow for much evaporation.
 For this reason, I do not add any extra water to this slow-cooker bolognese sauce recipe.

-To thicken the sauce you can either use a mixture of cornflour and water (as described above) or remove the lid and allow the sauce to cook on high power until the excess liquid has evapourated.
+To thicken the sauce you can either use a mixture of cornflour and water (as described above) or remove the lid and allow the sauce to cook on high power until the excess liquid has evaporated.

 You don’t have to peel the tomatoes as long as they are finely chopped.

 However, if you do want to peel them, place the tomatoes into a bowl and cover them with boiling water.
 Leave them for 2 minutes then rinse under cold water.
 You will find that the skins slip off easily.

 Yes, any leftovers can be transferred to suitable containers and frozen for up to three months.
 To use, allow to defrost in the refrigerator (or use the microwave if you are in a hurry) and reheat in a saucepan on the stove.

 If you would like to make your own bolognese sauce in a slow-cooker, why not save the recipe to one of your Pinterest boards so you can find it easily.
 Just click on the image below.